tkent198/modRSW_EnKF/README.md

 Add. inflation | add_inf  | 0.2
 Mult. inflation | inf  | [1.01, 1.05, 1.1]

+The observing system here is direct, i.e., the observation operator is linear: all variables are observed every ```o_d``` elements in forecast space.
+So, in the case with ```Nk_fc = 200```, each variable is observed in 4 equally spaced locations, yielding 12 observations in total.

 The purpose of this test case is to check that the cycled system is up and running, including the saving of data and readmes to automatically-generated directories.
 Once this has been verified, the outer loop and assimilation parameters can be extended (e.g., more combinations in the table above, longer runs with, e.g., ```Nmeas = 48``` ).

 First, the nature run is generated and saved as this is the same for all experiments.
 If it already exists, it is loaded instead.
 Once this is complete, the routine enters the EnKF outer loop.